microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## Introduction
-This tool integrated several common useful feature for Logic App Standard which not available in Logic App portal yet.
+This tool integrated several common useful feature for Logic App Standard which not available in Logic App portal yet.<br/>
 Please use **LogicAppAdvancedTool -?** for more information.